 What Is the Job Outlook for Your Career?

 To do your research, you can start by checking the job outlooks in the Bureau of Labor Statistics.
 This way, you’ll get an idea of how in-demand that particular career is.
 It is not always the case, but sometimes salaries are influenced by the job outlook.
-In some cases, you can expect a higher salary because there is more demand in that field.
+In some cases, you can expect a higher wage because there is more demand in that field.

 Your Lifestyle and Values